 It’s the kind of place where people would go even if the food was hot garbage.
 Good news: it’s not.
-Sunday In Brooklyn does a great brunch, serving grain bowls and matcha lattes for those who just went to their hot yoga studio that’s morally opposed to powers, and patty melts and Bloody Marys for those who did too good of a job reenacting their college glory days last night.
+Sunday In Brooklyn does a great brunch, serving grain bowls and matcha lattes for those who just went to their hot yoga studio that’s morally opposed to showers, and patty melts and Bloody Marys for those who did too good of a job reenacting their college glory days last night.
 Dinner is more limited - your choices are a somewhat forgettable chicken or steak or some much weirder, much better stuff like pastrami-cured cod and sea trout in potato broth and hot buns stuffed with oyster cream.

 Sunday in Brooklyn is a better brunch spot than it is a dinner restaurant, but it doesn’t really matter.
 The reason that real people are at Sunday in Brooklyn is the vibes.
 (Which are only going to get better when the rooftop opens.)